felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 If Mailchimp does not appear, follow the steps to [connect](/apps/mailchimp/connect-hubrise) your HubRise location to your Mailchimp account.

-In the even that your contacts are not pushed to Mailchimp, you should verify that the contacts are indeed pushed to Mailchimp.
+In the even that your contacts do not appear in Mailchimp, you should verify that the contacts are indeed pushed to Mailchimp.

 ## Verify that Contacts are pushed to Mailchimp